-At Advanced Aesthetics, we make it quick and easy to look fresher and younger.
-Dysport and BOTOX Cosmetic injections in our Spokane, WA and Coeur d’Alene, ID offices are popular treatments with both women and men.
+At Advanced Aesthetics, we make it quick and easy for men and women from Spokane, Missoula, and throughout Idaho and Washington to look fresher and younger.
+Dysport and BOTOX Cosmetic injections in our Coeur d’Alene, ID, office are popular treatments with both women and men.
 Although BOTOX has been in use for over 20 years and Dysport has been available in the U.S. since 2009, people still have questions and common misconceptions about these treatments.

 What’s the difference between BOTOX and Dysport?
 Why do you prefer Dysport?